dimiro1/faas-go/CONTRIBUTING.md

 ### Quick wins

 - Make the admin application responsive for mobile devices.
-- Add the chance to maximize the code editor on the admin application.
-  - We can create a button that toggles the maximization of the code editor.
 - Cleanup the codebase by separating the API types from the database types.
 - Setting up goreleaser.
 - Vendor JS dependencies